solidjs/solid-docs-legacy/langs/en/guides/testing.md

----
-title: Testing Solid
-description: How to test your Solid app
-sort: 4
----

 # Testing Solid

 To use your Solid code in production, it needs to be tested.
 Since you don't want to test everything manually, you need automated tests.
 This guide describes how to set everything up and a few useful patterns for testing Solid code.